Edward J. Konieczny: Law enforcement career

 After graduating from high school, Konieczny continued his education in a community college on a part-time schedule, while he began a career in law enforcement.
-He earned an AA certificate in Administration of Justice and a BA degree in Criminal Justice.
-From 1972 to 1975, he held several civilian positions in law enforcement such as a Police Cadet, desk officer, and police dispatcher.
-He served as an officer with the police departments of Anaheim and Garden Grove, California from 1975 until 1993, earning several commendations including two Meritorious Service Commendations.
-His assignments included Uniformed Patrol, Child Abuse/Sexual Assault, Crime Task force and Vice (narcotics).
-He was twice named Instructor of the Year by the California District Attorney's Association.
-Prior to leaving law enforcement, he was a School Resource and Community Services Officer teaching the DARE program in public schools.
+He earned an AA degree in Administration of Justice and a BA degree in Criminal Justice.
+From 1972 to 1975, he held several civilian positions, then as a Sworn Officer with the police departments of Anaheim and Garden Grove, California from 1975 until 1993.

 Religious career

-After 17 years in police work, Konieczny's career turned toward religion.
+After 18 years in police work, Konieczny's career turned toward religion.
 He enrolled in the Church Divinity School of the Pacific, where he earned a Master of Divinity degree, and was ordained as a priest and a deacon in the Episcopal Church in 1994.
 He continued his religious education at Seabury-Western Theological Seminary, where he earned a Doctor of Ministry in Church Growth and Development.
 Later in his church career, both schools have awarded him a Doctor of Divinity degree, honoris cause.